fabricepipart1a/quarkus-java-sample-cli/README.md

 OK coding in Java is great.
 OK CLIs are great.
 But that CLI had to be packaged as a simple binary.
 And it needed a great framework in order to be easy to code and easy to test.
 That's where the Quarkus framework comes to help.
-To learn more about the technical foundations of `dodo`, please have a look at [the framework documentation](doc/framework.md)
+To learn more about the technical foundations of `samplecli`, please have a look at [the framework documentation](doc/framework.md)

 ## What can I do with samplecli?